RE-DOCTOR-AI/Web-SDK-Documentation/README.md

   It also works on mobile devices such as smartphones and Tablets.

-  In order to get the SDK file, please contact info@re.doctor Instructions on where to get the SDK (npm, CDN, etc.).
+  In order to get the SDK file, please contact info@re.doctor

 ### SDK simple work process
 ```mermaid